 Did you give in to the urge to splurge on Black Friday?
 Well, it's payback time and I've got the fix for when you've scratched the itch to spend.
 The steps are simple and the savings are real if you buckle down and deal with the dent in your finances.
 Let's do this!

-Do your Black Friday purchases replace something you no longer need?
+Could your Black Friday purchases replace something you no longer need?
 Take a tour around your home and find the stuff taking up space.
-Listing your gently used goods on Kijiji, Craigslist, Facebook Buy and Sell, or eBay can earn you some serious dollars from the second-hand economy, and putting that cash on your credit card will get you out of the hole sooner.
+Listing your gently used goods on Kijiji, Craigslist, Facebook Buy and Sell, or eBay can earn you some serious dollars from the second-hand economy.
+Putting that cash on your credit card will get you out of the hole sooner.

 Use Flipp's Shopping List feature to stick to the stuff you need while avoiding the pulse of impulse spending.
 If an item is not on my holiday list then I don't buy it.

 I also share my Flipp list with my husband so we can collaborate on our grocery needs and achieve our holiday spending goals.
 With Flipp we stay in step when shopping separately so we don't both come home with too much milk or the same box of gift-wrapped Lego.
 Hey, it's happened!